Smallville season 9: Characters

-On November 9, 2009, it was announced that Pam Grier was cast as Amanda Waller, a villainess from DC Comics, for "multiple episodes".
+Pam Grier was cast as Amanda Waller, a villainess from DC Comics, for "multiple episodes".
 Odessa Rae was cast as the villainess Siobhan McDougal, also known as Silver Banshee.
 Smallville's McDougal is characterized as a "vengeful spirit of a fallen Gaelic heroine".
 The tenth episode of season nine featured a "bad guy version" of Green Arrow, known as the "Dark Archer", played by Steve Bacic.
-Carlo Marks has been cast to play Steven Swift/Warrior Angel, a potential love interest for Chloe.
-On February 22, 2010, it was announced that Gil Bellows would portray the DC Comics villain Maxwell Lord in at least one episode this season, with the potential for more episodes.
+Carlo Marks was cast to play Steven Swift/Warrior Angel, a potential love interest for Chloe.
+Gil Bellows portrayed the DC Comics villain Maxwell Lord in two episodes of the season.

 Reception

-The season nine premiere, "Savior", pulled in viewership ratings that were the lowest for an original episode in the entire history of the series at the time, with only 2.58 million viewers.
-Low viewership aside, The CW issued a statement noting that Smallville did outperform every previous show on the network in the Friday 8:00 pm time slot in a year.
-On January 29, 2010, Smallville returned after a two-month hiatus.
+The season nine premiere, "Savior", pulled in viewership ratings of 2.58 million viewers.
+The CW issued a statement noting that Smallville did outperform every previous show on the network in the Friday 8:00 pm time slot in a year.
+Smallville returned in January 2010 after a two-month hiatus.

 Ken Tucker from Entertainment Weekly said the first hour of the episode "Absolute Justice" contained the "stand-out visual sequence" and thought the second hour was "more lumbering", with the big fight sequence toward the end "unsatisfying".
-Tucker stated, "For viewers who only know the Superman/boy mythos according to Smallville, it must have seemed strange to have most of the series' ongoing subplots put in storage for this week's two-hour edition.
-Then again, since the villain of this piece was a faux-hawked foe called the Icicle, frozen plotlines were inevitable."
-When referring to "Warrior", he called Serinda Swan's portrayal of Zatanna "smart" and said her dialogue with Clark was "crisp" which made Lois’ jealousy understandable.
+Tucker wrote: "For viewers who only know the Superman/boy mythos according to Smallville, it must have seemed strange to have most of the series' ongoing subplots put in storage for this week's two-hour edition.
+Then again, since the villain of this piece was a faux-hawked foe called the Icicle, frozen plotlines were inevitable".
+When referring to "Warrior", he called Serinda Swan's portrayal of Zatanna "smart" and said her dialogue with Clark was "crisp" which made Lois' jealousy understandable.

-On March 4, 2010, after The CW announced that Smallville would be back for its tenth season, and it stated that Smallville improved the network's overall Friday performance in the 8:00 pm – 9:00 pm time period by 67% among adults 18–34, 200% in men 18–34, 75% in adults 18–49, 183% in men 18–49 and 74% in total viewers.
+In March 2010, after The CW announced that Smallville would be back for its tenth season, Smallville improved the network's overall Friday performance in the 8:00 pm – 9:00 pm time period by 67% among adults 18–34, 200% in men 18–34, 75% in adults 18–49, 183% in men 18–49 and 74% in total viewers.

 Home media release

-The complete ninth season of Smallville was released on September 7, 2010 in North America in both DVD and Blu-ray format.
-The DVD and Blu-ray box set were also released in region 2 and region 4 on October 25, 2010 and June 22, 2011, respectively.
+The complete ninth season of Smallville was released on September 7, 2010, in North America in both DVD and Blu-ray format.
+The DVD and Blu-ray box set were also released in Region 2 and 4 on October 25, 2010, and June 22, 2011, respectively.
 The box set included various special features, including episode commentary, a documentary on the Zod character titled "Kneel Before Zod", and a documentary on how the creative team brought the Justice League to Smallville called "Justice to All".